enjoyfuture/perfect-css/README.md

 Note: Jekyll is running in the ruby environment.
 You need to install [Ruby](https://www.ruby-lang.org/zh_cn/).

 1. Make sure you have installed the latest version ruby.
-And we use the rvm to manage ruby.
+And we use the [rvm](https://rvm.io/) to manage ruby.

     ```bash
-      rvm install 2.5.1 # or the latest version for ruby
+      rvm install 2.6.0 # or the latest version for ruby
       gem update
       # or
       sudo gem update